turbo/js/README.md

 The console should now display `[0, 4, 8, 12, 16]`.
 That was easy, wasn't it?
 Let's break done what we've done:

 - `turbojs.run`'s first parameter is the previously allocated memory.
 The second parameter is the code that will be executed for each value in the array.
 - The code is written in an extension of C called GLSL.
 If you are not familiar with it, there is some good documentation on the internet.
-If you now C (or JS and know what types are), you'll pick it up in no time.
+If you know C (or JS and know what types are), you'll pick it up in no time.
 - The kernel code here consists just of the main function, which takes no parameters.
 However, kernels can have any number of functions (except zero).
 - The `read()` function reads the current input value.
 - `${nFactor}` is substituted by the value of `nFactor`.
 Since GLSL expects numerical constant expressions to be typed, we append a `.` to mark it as a float.
 Otherwise the GLSL compiler will throw a type error.
 - `commit()` writes the result back to memory.
-You can `commit` from any function, but it is good practise to do so from the last line of the `main` function.
+You can `commit` from any function, but it is good practice to do so from the last line of the `main` function.

 ### Example 2: Working with vectors

 That's great.
 But sometimes you need to return more than a single value from each operation.
-Well, it might no look like it, but we've been doing that all along.
+Well, it might not look like it, but we've been doing that all along.
 Both `commit` and `read` actually work on 4-dimensional vectors.
 To break it down:

 - `vec4 read()` returns the GLSL data type `vec4`.
 - `void commit(vec4)` takes a `vec4` and writes it to memory

 A `vec4` is basically just an array.
-You could say it's akin to `vec4 foobar = {r:0, g:0, b:0, a:0}` in JS, but it's much more similar to JavaScript [`SIMD`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SIMD)'s `Float32x4`.
+You could say it's akin to `foobar = {r:0, g:0, b:0, a:0}` in JS, but it's much more similar to JavaScript [`SIMD`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SIMD)'s `Float32x4`.

 The nice thing about GLSL is that all operations are overloaded so that they can work with vectors without the need to deal with each element individually, so